Sharing Is Caring!

 Step 3:

-Place a small funnel (this is one I used) inside a glass diffuser and add 10 drops of tangerine and juniper essential oil.
+Place a small funnel (this is one I used) inside a glass diffuser.
+Add 9 drops of tangerine, 5 drops of lime, and 4 drops of vanilla essential oil.
 Repeat for each diffuser.

 Step 4: